metacpan/metacpan-cpan-extracted/distros/F/File-ShareDir/README.md

 Returns the file path as a string, or dies if the file or the dist's directory cannot be located, or the file is not readable.

+# EXTENDING

+## Overriding Directory Resolution

+`File::ShareDir` has two convenience hashes for people who have advanced usage requirements of `File::ShareDir` such as using uninstalled `share` directories during development.

+    #
+    # Dist-Name => /absolute/path/for/DistName/share/dir
+    #
+    %File::ShareDir::DIST_SHARE

+    #
+    # Module::Name => /absolute/path/for/Module/Name/share/dir
+    #
+    %File::ShareDir::MODULE_SHARE

+Setting these values any time before the corresponding calls

+    dist_dir('Dist-Name')
+    dist_file('Dist-Name','some/file');

+    module_dir('Module::Name');
+    module_file('Module::Name','some/file');

+Will override the base directory for resolving those calls.

+An example of where this would be useful is in a test for a module that depends on files installed into a share directory, to enable the tests to use the development copy without needing to install them first.

+    use File::ShareDir;
+    use Cwd qw( getcwd );
+    use File::Spec::Functions qw( rel2abs catdir );

+    $File::ShareDir::MODULE_SHARE{'Foo::Module'} = rel2abs(catfile(getcwd,'share'));

+    use Foo::Module;

+    # interal calls in Foo::Module to module_file('Foo::Module','bar') now resolves to
+    # the source trees share/ directory instead of something in @INC

 # SUPPORT

 Bugs should always be submitted via the CPAN bug tracker